kevinfrei/EMP/README.md

 - Make MusicDB updates due to location changes work properly
   - There's effectively a race condition: The MusicDB gets re-sent before the new MusicDB gets created
+- mediainfo.js crashes a lot on my Mac Mini.
+Stop using it?

 ### Core Capabilities